adalbertogc1/decarbonization-roadmap/README copy.md

-# 🌱 Decarbonization Roadmap
+# Decarbonization Roadmap Script

-This is a basic but powerful Decarbonization Roadmap script.
-The goal is to predict carbon reductions taking into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information relatved to energy end-use breakdowns and primary energy sources.
+This script employs Monte Carlo simulation to project carbon reductions for the future of a building asset, leveraging reliable data on energy end-use breakdowns and primary energy sources.
+Additionally, it utilizes estimations of energy reductions per end-use, typically sourced from energy simulation software, to predict the energy reduction per end-use for a given year onwards.

+The result is a plot showing the end uses and a decarbonization roadmap from the current year until the year 2050.
+The predicted emissions is presented as an area to reflect the uncertainty in the provided inputs.

 ![End uses](docs/end_uses.png)

 ![Decarbonization Roadmap](docs/predicted_emissions.png)

-## Inputs 📊

-### Current Conditions

-### Future Projections 🔮

 ## Inputs:

 The `decarbonization_info.json` file requires the following information:

-### Current Conditions 🏙️
+### Current Conditions:

 - **Year (current)**: The current year for which the energy usage data is provided.